WHO WE ARE

 Our Common People

-As a fellowship, we still have those who hold positions of teacher and leader but in order to most faithfully live out those positions, we have made the decision to continually reaffirm the responsibility for leaders and other members to submit to and serve one another in love, according to the Biblical model of church leadership.
+As a fellowship, we still have those who hold positions of teacher and leader (like any other church), but in order to most faithfully live out those positions, we have made the decision to continually reaffirm the responsibility for leaders and other members to submit to and serve one another in love, according to the Biblical model of church leadership.
 We recognize that no Christian is higher ranking or more important than any other.
 We refute the idea behind what Paul ridiculed as "super apostles".
 We recognize that all are damned to eternal destruction without a restored relationship with the Father through Jesus Christ - meaning no one is of any higher importance than anyone else.
 The Bible calls for leaders to lead by example not lording over those who they are called to lead.
 The Bible also calls for those who are leaders to make themselves the servant of those whom they lead.
 As a fellowship, we believe their are really only two ranks, damned to hell or redeemed to eternal life.
 There are roles and responsibilities that differ from person to person but no one is above biblical examination.
 In order to properly hold accountable and sharpen one another, we are all open to being questioned and held to a biblical standard!